-iHelp is a rising lender in the student loan space. iHelp offers students two standout features: great rates and great repayment options.
+iHelp is a rising lender in the student loan space. iHelp student loans offer students two standout features: great rates and great repayment options.
 Repayment may not be on your radar just yet, but for the sake of your future, it should be.
-With iHelp, you’ll save money compared to your peers and be able to choose the best payment plan to suit your financial needs right out of college.
+With iHelp student loans, you’ll save money compared to your peers and be able to choose the best payment plan to suit your financial needs right out of college.

 Student Loan Application Requirements